 There are awkward underwear photos.
 I apologize, but it’s for the good of the cause.

 And a photo of me when I was on the verge of becoming a fat kid again.
 There’s muffin top.
 Real muffin top.

 It was the result of oh-so-many late-night runs to Dairy Queen and Dominos along with having easy access to a soft-serve ice cream machine with every meal.
 I’m so confused as to whoever thought that it was a good idea to have an ice cream machine AND waffle makers in college dining halls.

-Fortunately for me, my boyfriend at the time had gained almost 40 pounds in one semester and we both decided enough was enough and we were going to kick each others’ asses at the gym.
+Fortunately for me, High School Boyfriend had gained almost 40 pounds in one semester in college and we both decided enough was enough and we were going to kick each others’ asses at the gym.